NewsLocal News

 Gamboa contacted McRoy ahead of Tuesday night’s meeting.
 She said she was unable to attend.

-The other no chance gaming machine operators told Gamboa following the meeting they did not know this was taking place until he stopped by their businesses.
+The other "no chance" gaming machine operators told Gamboa they did not know this was taking place until he stopped by their businesses.

-Council members asked Wright if businesses were notified, the council would hear the first reading of this prohibition ordinance.
-Wright said they had not been notified.
+Council members asked Wright if businesses were notified, and he replied they had not.

 Belton City Council